-Treating Users as Customers: Designing the end-to-end
+Treating Users as Customers

 As a web designer, it's easy to think of the small picture.
 That's not always a bad thing; the small picture may be one or two features in a website that need fine tuning, or it may be the site's look-and-feel.
 Breaking an experience into small parts allows the details to be worked through and perfected.

 It's rarer that web designers think of the bigger picture—not just the end-to-end journey of a user, but the entirety of a customer's experience.
 This is bigger than a user's journey; it comprises multiple user interactions such as finding the site, performing a task, getting support, and giving feedback.
 This whole voyage may take weeks to complete, or it can be as immediate as someone being told about an app, downloading it, playing with it for five minutes, and leaving a review.
 With a rapid expansion of mobile into mainstream business and with changing consumer expectations, the need for designers to think big in order to deliver customer experience has never been so important.

 For websites and mobile apps alike, a consumer is most likely to discover a product or service through search engines, advertising, or recommendations from social networks.
 Each route sets a different level of expectation for the customer:

 - Search gives the lowest expectation because relatively little information is contained within search results

 - Advertising often paints a rosy picture of products or services so expectations are higher

 - Social networks produce the most realistic expectations, as this is the only channel where both negative information and independent praise can be found.